Retail Store Operations: Execution and Excellence

 - Integrate physical and digital worlds

 As we know, omnichannel is all about making commerce frictionless across channels to deliver a unified customer experience.
 This is particularly important in areas like fulfillment and payments.
 If a customer buys an item online and has it delivered to their home but then decides to return it, how frictionless is that process?
 Do you insist that they wait at home for a courier to come and pick up the item — like Amazon does — or do you let them return it to their nearest store, which is possibly more convenient.
 And if they return it to a physical store, can you also do the refund in store?

 Learn how Openbravo helped Caroll, a leading French fashion retailer with more than 470 stores to integrate the online and offline worlds.

 - Optimize merchandising

 Retailers do not make money by stockpiling inventory.
-The inventory has to sell, so when new product, smart retailers ask pertinent questions such as “How many do we plan to sell?”
+The inventory has to sell, so when new product lines arrive, smart retailers ask pertinent questions such as “How many do we plan to sell?”
 “Can the store make money selling the product?”, and so on.

-Having introduced a product, a retailer’s prime focus is to optimize the inventory; the ordering processes has to be streamlined by identifying the most best order-quantity and should be integrated with the sales forecast to eliminate stock-out and overstock situations.
-A good, inventory management suite automates all these processes, boosting efficiency and reducing costs.
+Having introduced a product, a retailer’s prime focus is to optimize the inventory; the ordering processes have to be streamlined by identifying the best order-quantity and they should be integrated with the sales forecast to eliminate stock-out and overstock situations.
+A good inventory management suite automates all these processes, boosting efficiency and reducing costs.